 Impacting Outcomes, Transportation and Overall Cost

 The impact of telemedicine for treatment of Autism Spectrum Disorders cannot be overstated.
 Delivering easily accessible care into homes and local facilities increases access substantially while reducing costs by as much as two thirds.
 Participants reported similar or improved outcomes and practitioners are able to reach more patients.
-By working with a simple-to-use technology like Mend, groups can benefit considerably from easy-to-implement and cost-effective telemedicine solutions.
+By working with a simple-to-use technology like Mend, groups can benefit considerably from easy-to-implement and cost-effective telehealth software.
 For more information on how Mend can help connect patients and providers with just a few taps, click our demo request above.